Orange Business

-Orange Business was founded on 1st June 2006, through a rebranding and consolidation of the existing France Telecom businesses of Equant and Wanadoo.
+Orange Business was founded on 1 June 2006, through a rebranding and consolidation of the existing France Telecom businesses of Equant and Wanadoo.
 Orange Business also acquired giants like Business & Decision and Basefarm in recent years who specializes in Analytics, Data Science, Cloud etc.

 Operating in over 220 countries and territories, the company employs over 21,000 employees in 166 countries.
 Over last few years, €700 million were invested in research and development with dedicated 8,000 employees including scientists, engineers, developers, designers, sociologists, and marketers.

-Orange Labs is made up of 12 research & development and innovation centers across four continents and has 7,000 patents.
+Orange Labs is made up of 12 research and development and innovation centers across four continents and has 7,000 patents.
 It's ranked the 19th most innovative company worldwide.

 History

 Background of global ownership of Orange: Before May 2000

 In May 2000, the Orange brand, through a complex set of mergers and divisions, was acquired and eventually retained by Orange S.A., then a fully owned subsidiary of France Télécom.
 The chain of mergers that led to the May 2000 acquisition is as follows.

 The inception of the Orange brand was in 1990 in the United Kingdom with the formation of "Microtel Communications Ltd" - a consortium initially formed by Pactel Corporation (American), British Aerospace (BAe, now BAE Systems), Millicom, and Matra (French); and later, to be wholly owned by BAe.
 In July 1991, the Hong Kong-based conglomerate - Hutchison Whampoa through a stock swap deal with BAe, acquired a controlling stake of 65% in Microtel, who by then had won a license to develop a Personal communications network (PCN) network in United Kingdom.